API Keys

 “403 Forbidden — missing scope” — your key doesn’t have the required scope.
 Create a new key with the right scopes; the old key cannot be edited (only revoked).

 “Key works locally but not from production server” — likely IP-based rate limit (production server gets shared IP via load balancer).
-Check admin / observability for rate limit logs.
+Inspect the 429 response’s RateLimit-Limit / RateLimit-Remaining / Retry-After headers to confirm.

 Related